Points East Coastal Drive Prince Edward Island

 Points East Coastal PEI has it all with Provincial parks, breathtaking scenery, natural wonders, stunning beaches, biking trails with coastal views, golf courses, hiking, kayaking, deep-sea fishing, birdwatching, artisan treasures, pretty country roads, farmers fields, roadside stands, fishing villages, culinary delights, and lighthouses, too.
 Start planning your visit, and tell them the Maritimes Maven sent you.

-Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn, Threads & Twitter.
-Be the first to receive my latest articles by clicking on the ‘subscribe’ link at the top of this page.
-Share articles you love with your social media community.
-There’s No Place Like Home!
+This post was sponsored by Tourism PEI; however all thoughts & opinions are my own.
+Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn, Threads & X. Subscribe to be the first to receive my latest articles.
+Share articles you love with your social media community so they, too, will discover, There’s No Place Like Home!